maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

        - STRIDE is a fundamental way to improve our TM and get better answers for our questions by ensuring that we have at least one threat of each component.

     3. What could we do about it?

-       -There are many variations, and one constant is "we are going to track our work".
+       - There are many variations, and one constant is "we are going to track our work".
        - Each problems need something to be done about it.
        - The key is not to ignore these issues and treat them as development items.
        - Risk management is applied to a subset of the threats under TM to help us control the impact and make a decision.